Chopper1337/IdleMiningXMR/README.md

 # Idle Mining XMR

-Python script which runs XMRig only when your PC has been idle for a specified amount of time.
+Python script which runs XMRig when your system idle and stops it when it's not.

-No Windows version available and I do not have plans to make one.
+No Windows version available and I do not have plans to make one as this can be achieved using Task Scheduler.

 ## Requirements